fanhuan/en/_posts/2014-07-22-How-to-get-to-know-a-gene.md

 ---
 layout: post
-title:  How to keep your scripts sync on multiple device (using git)
+title:  How to get to know a gene
 categories: [notes]
 tags: [Open lab note, Molecular Biology]
 ---